eight04/db-to-cloud/README.md

 async drive.list(path: String) => Array<filename: String>
 ```

-List all documents in the folder.
+List all files in the folder.
 This is used on the first sync since we have to fetch all documents from the drive.

 Currently, only the `docs` folder will be requested.